Office of Personnel Management ("OPM")

 Transcript related to the OPM attack and how it affected Federal Employees; by leading expert on venture capital and cybersecurity, Ross Blankenship

 The OPM attack shows just how vulnerable the United State is to cyber attacks, right.
 Even the United States government, which spends hundreds of millions of dollars on websites like healthcare.gov and billions of dollars each year on our military spending is missing the big picture.
-The biggest threats that we face as a nation today are cyber threats, right.
+The biggest threats that we face as a nation today are cyber threats.

 The ability for a country like China to attack us and to eliminate our power structure, to disrupt our internal networks and more importantly above anything else, to go to our federal employees work and steal their information.
-I don't think you could take anymore offence or anymore umbrage to anything beyond that.
+I don't think you could take anymore offense or anymore umbrage to anything beyond that.
 It's a wake up call.
-Number 1, it's a wake up call that we need to not just spend money internationally but we need to start protecting our own government with the right cyber security defenses here at home.
+Number one, it's a wake up call that we need to not just spend money internationally but we need to start protecting our own government with the right cyber security defenses here at home.

 The second thing that this did, in this cyber attack, is it really shows, I guess the importance of putting aside any sort of diplomatic relations.
 We've got to start calling things what they are, right?
 If it a cyber attack, call it a cyber attack.
 Call out the countries who are responsible for these attacks.
 I write about this in my book Cyber Nation.
 These foreign entities, primarily China which is the number 1 purveyor of website attacks on American soil.
 We've got to start being honest with the American people and against these countries so that we can start defending ourselves from cyber attacks.